honeycombio/refinery/config.md

 IdentifierInterfaceName specifies a network interface to use when finding a local hostname.

 By default, when using a peer registry, Refinery will use the local hostname to identify itself to other peers.
-If your environment requires that you use IPs as identifiers (for example, if peers can't resolve eachother by name), you can specify the network interface that Refinery is listening on here.
+If your environment requires that you use IPs as identifiers (for example, if peers cannot resolve each other by name), then you can specify the network interface that Refinery is listening on here.
 Refinery will use the first unicast address that it finds on the specified network interface as its identifier.

 - Not eligible for live reload.